-So what do the calf muscles have to do with the brain?
-It’s all got to do with your blood pressure.
-Several studies have shown that chronically low blood pressure increases the risk of dementia and age-related cognitive decline — and you can boost your blood pressure by exercising your calves.
+But what do these studies of dementia have to do with your calf muscles?
+Blood pressure, in fact, is the link.
+Numerous studies show that chronically low blood pressure increases the risk of dementia and age-related cognitive decline — and you can quickly boost your blood pressure by exercising your calves.

-The online test, which takes about 10 minutes to complete, assesses cognitive function on a scale of 0 to 100.
-A score above 75 places the person in the expected cognitive function range for their age, and scores between 50 and 75 indicate that a person is in the below-normal range, and is therefore at increased risk of developing dementia.
-A score below 50 indicates that the person is already dealing with many symptoms of dementia.
+The online test, which took about 10 minutes to complete, assessed cognitive function on a scale of 0 to 100.
+A score above 75 placed the test taker in the expected cognitive function range for their age.
+Scores between 50 and 75 indicated below-normal range in cognitive function, and thus an increased risk of developing dementia.
+A score below 50 indicated that the subject was already dealing with symptoms of dementia.

-The researchers are comparing these scores to the subjects blood pressure readings.
-Interestingly, they found that those who had consistently low resting blood pressure — which is your blood pressure reading after you have been sitting quietly for 10 to 15 minutes in a non-stressful environment — scored the lowest on the cognitive assessment test.
+The researchers compared these scores to the subjects’ blood pressure readings.
+Interestingly, they found that those who had consistently low resting blood pressure — your blood pressure reading after you have been sitting quietly for 10 to 15 minutes in a calm environment — scored the lowest on the cognitive assessment test.

 Blood Pressure and the Calf Muscles

-Low diastolic BP can be caused by several factors like heart failure or certain medications, but according to Kenneth McLeod, one of the scientists involved in this research, “it is simply a matter of the heart not pumping out enough blood” — a condition called low cardiac output.
+Low diastolic BP can be caused by things like heart failure or certain medications.
+However, to scientist Kenneth McLeod, “it is a matter of the heart not pumping out enough blood.”
+This condition is called low cardiac output.

-McLeod suggests that the soleus muscles, which are found in the calves (see above), are the main muscles that pump blood back up to the heart.
-He and his team, through their research, have demonstrated how resting diastolic blood pressure is influenced by the soleus muscles.
-According to their findings, one can improve blood pressure and blood flow to the brain by retraining their soleus calf muscles.
-In fact, other experts have even called the legs “the second heart!”
+McLeod opines that the soleus muscles in our calves are the main muscles that pump blood back up to the heart.
+He and his team found that resting diastolic blood pressure is influenced by the soleus muscles.
+According to their findings, you can improve blood pressure and blood flow to your brain by retraining your soleus calf muscles.
+In fact, other experts have called the legs “the second heart!”

-The soleus muscles are deep postural muscles that helps us point our toes.
-Preliminary research has shown that stimulating the soleus muscles raises diastolic blood pressure and, furthermore, has even been associated with a reverse in age-related cognitive impairment — pretty interesting, right?
+The soleus muscles are deep postural muscles that help us point our toes.
+Preliminary research suggests that stimulating the soleus muscles raises diastolic blood pressure and, furthermore, may help to reverse age-related cognitive impairment — pretty interesting, right?

 Working the Calves

-You can increase blood flow in the calves and soleus muscles in a few ways.
-You can choose a form of “passive exercise” with electrical or mechanical soleus stimulation in a physical therapists office or with a manual at-home massage gun, which have both shown to boost blood flow to the heart.
-You can also strengthen those muscles with exercises.
-You’ll need to focus on strength-building, resistance exercises that work the soleus, like toe-stands or squats.
+There are a few ways to increase blood flow in the calves and soleus muscles.
+You can choose a form of “passive exercise” with electrical or mechanical soleus stimulation in a physical therapists office or use a manual at-home massage gun.
+Both of these boost blood flow to the heart.
+Another option is to strengthen the calf muscles with specific exercises.
+Focus on strength-building, resistance exercises that work the soleus, like toe-stands or squats.

-To start off, try holding a toe-stand for 15 to 30 seconds, resting for 15 seconds, and performing five rounds.
+For example, try holding a toe-stand for 15 to 30 seconds, resting for 15 seconds, and performing five rounds.
 Alternatively, do five rounds of 10 slow squats.
-Over time, you can gradually make your leg workout harder as you get stronger!
+Over time, you can make your leg workout harder as you get stronger!

-There is currently no known cure for dementia, but research like this helps us to understand how we can make small adjustments to our daily lives that may help preserve our brain health.
+There is currently no known cure for dementia, but research like this shows how small adjustments to our daily lives may help preserve brain health.
 We hope this information gives you a dose of motivation to get those legs moving!